lyda/migrate/readme.md

 We will be looking for the following things:

 1. Fixing email addresses.
-This is more an issue for the CVS tree as email address fixes will be done in `COB-SVN2GIT.DAT` for the subversion import.
+This is more an issue for the CVS tree as email address fixes will be done in `authors-svn.list` for the subversion import.
 2. Removing generated code and other innappropriate files.